Foxing (band)

-Foxing was an American indie rock band from St. Louis, Missouri.
+Foxing is an American indie rock band from St. Louis, Missouri.
 The band has released five studio albums, a live album, an EP and 14 singles.

 History

 Foxing began in 2011 following the end of the group Hunter Gatherer, a post-rock band active from 2008 to 2010 that featured Josh Coll, Jon Hellwig and Matthew Piva.
 The initial lineup of the band shortly expanded to include Conor Murphy, who was then the bassist of the then active emo group Family Might and formerly the vocalist of the indie/post-rock band Torchlight Red.
 It also included guitarist Ben Helman of the melodic post-punk band Eagle Scout.
 In late 2011, Helman left the group, and Jim Fitzpatrick of Falsetto Boy and Muscle Brain took his place.
 During their formation period, the band had briefly considered naming themselves She Hums in Swarms before permanently settling on the name Foxing in October 2011.